 - Bachelor's degree in engineering or a related field from an accredited institution

-These admission standards are appropriate to the degree level and comparable to our peer institutions.
-These admission standards are stated clearly on the ECE and TTU Graduate Studies Web pages and in the on-line Graduate Catalog, for all applicants to read.
-An applicant who does not meet all of these criteria may be admitted on a Provisional (conditional) basis as determined by the ECE Graduate Program Committee.
-The Graduate Committee examines the overall undergraduate record of the applicant (GPA), performance in Math and Science courses, performance in the major area, GRE scores, TOEFL scores, letters of recommendation, undergraduate research experience, and any other evidence the applicant may have provided.
+An applicant who does not meet all of these requirements may be admitted with Provisional Standing, as determined by the ECE Graduate Program Committee.
+The committee examines the overall undergraduate record of the applicant (GPA), performance in Math and Science courses, performance in the major area, GRE General Test scores, TOEFL scores, letters of recommendation, undergraduate research experience, and any other evidence the applicant may have provided.
 Based on this examination, the committee determines the applicant's capabilities, motivation, and potential for success in the graduate program, and arrives at an admission recommendation.
-If an applicant shows weakness in any of the above areas, but shows high motivation and reasonable chance for success, Provisional admission is recommended.
-In the case of Provisional admission, conditions for reclassification to Full standing are specified in the letter of admission.
-These conditions are typically one or more of the following: i) attainment of 3.5 GPA in the first semester of graduate study at TTU, ii) satisfactory GRE scores, and iii) successful completion of specific undergraduate ECE “bridging” courses for a student with a Bachelor's degree in a field other than ECE.
-If the student meets the specified conditions during the first two semesters, the VP of Graduate Studies reclassifies the student to Full standing.
+If an applicant shows weakness in any of the above areas, but shows high motivation and reasonable chance for success, Provisional Standing admission is recommended.
+If Provisional Standing admission is granted the conditions for reclassification to Full Standing are specified in the letter of admission.
+These conditions are typically one or more of the following: (i) attainment of 3.5 GPA in the first semester of graduate study at TTU, (ii) satisfactory GRE General Test scores, and/or (iii) successful completion of specific undergraduate ECE “bridging” courses for a student with a Bachelor's degree in a field other than ECE.
+If the student meets the specified conditions during the first two semesters, the Vice President of Graduate Studies reclassifies the student to Full Standing.
 Otherwise, the student is dismissed from the graduate program.
-Applicants not having BS degrees in electrical, computer, or similarly named engineering programs, but otherwise qualifying for admission, are admitted on a Provisional basis.
+Applicants not having a Bachelor's degree in electrical, computer, or similarly named engineering programs, but otherwise qualifying for admission, are admitted on a Provisional basis.
 They are reclassified to Full standing after they complete a set of ECE undergraduate “bridging” courses specified by their committee.
 All international students must take an English language test, usually just prior to enrollment.
-If the student scores below a certain criterion, he/she is required to take ESL 1010 and 1020.
+If the student scores below a certain criterion, he/she is required to take one or both of ESL 1010 and 1020.
 Students may be admitted with Special Standing if they are non-degree or transient students; if reclassified as Full or Provisional Standing no more than nine hours of credit may be counted toward a degree.